Search

 RED – Network Centricity (NC).
 While traditional marketplaces go back thousands of years, the modern digital platforms broke the physical barrier, creating multi-sided marketspaces driven by collaborative value creation and delivery.
 Companies like Amazon, Facebook, Google, TaskRabbit, and many others have already changed many of the industry structures and the end isn’t in sight.

-Could we play a different tune?
+Could we play two different tunes?

-In most cases, we do not recommend to deviate from the horizontal characteristics of each of the four Elementary Business Models™, unless you know what you are doing.
+In most cases, we do not recommend deviating from the horizontal characteristics of each of the four Elementary Business Models unless you know what you are doing.

 There is one exception: the value position.
 Contrary to other aspects, value disciplines are about how people outside your firm perceive your firm’s (relative) value position.
-You might want to use this to your advantage, or even design experiences to create a favorable perception.
+You might want to use this to your advantage or even design experiences to create a favorable perception.

 Author